Edgar Allan Forbes

-Edgar Allan Forbes was an international reporter from the U.S. in the early 20th century.
-He traveled widely.
+Edgar Allan Forbes (September 25, 1872 – May 24, 1936) was an American reporter and author in the early 20th century.
+Born in Gainesville, Georgia, he traveled widely.
 He lauded American missionary physicians in an editorial.
 He wrote for The World's Work and traveled to Africa to write and take photographs for newspaper dispatches.
 While there he also wrote a book titled White Man's Africa.
 He also reported for the AP in Liberia.